phcreery/spotdl-cli/README.md

 ## About

-this is a Terminal/Command-line User Interface for [ritiek/spotify-downloader](https://github.com/ritiek/spotify-downloader) that is inspired by [Rigellute/spotify-tui](https://github.com/Rigellute/spotify-tui)
+This is a Terminal/Command-line User Interface for [ritiek/spotify-downloader](https://github.com/ritiek/spotify-downloader) that is inspired by [Rigellute/spotify-tui](https://github.com/Rigellute/spotify-tui)

 ![Screenshot](/imgs/screenshot-1.png)

 ## Use